B8N4S8N/Guttermade/README.md

 ## Built on open source

-Punk3 is built on following awesome open source projects:
+guttermade is built on following awesome open source projects:

 - [Next.js](https://nextjs.org/) as the React framework
 - [Tailwind](https://tailwindcss.com/) for CSS styling